Car Accident Statute of Limitations in Maryland

 Here’s why: After your crash, your injury claim will be submitted to the at-fault driver’s insurance company.
 An adjuster will review your claim and decide whether to pay the claim or dispute it.
 It’s almost certain that the insurance company will try to push some element of blame onto you.
 After all, they only need one little percentage point to have your claim dismissed completely.

 After a car accident, your claim will be clinging to a very narrow tightrope.
 Let experience and dedication work for you.
-Let Waldorf attorney Matt Trollinger fight so that you are not assigned an unfair portion of fault and denied compensation altogether.
+Let attorney Matt Trollinger in Waldorf fight so that you are not assigned an unfair portion of the fault and denied compensation altogether.

 Car Accident Insurance Claims Process